sozu-proxy/sozu/doc/design_motivation.md

 ### Bounded resource usage

-We should be able to fix the limits in resource (CPU, RAM, connections, etc) usage directly in sōzu's configuration.
-Instead of growing usage indefinitely under load, we will refuse new traffic right away.
+We should be able to fix the limits in resource usage (CPU, RAM, connections, etc) directly in sōzu's configuration.
+Instead of indefinitely increasing resource usage under load, we will refuse new traffic right away.
 This provides back pressure and allows clients to be smart about their retries, and keep a predictable latency and behaviour for existing connections.